pce-devel/huc/examples/asm/elmer/README.md

 * rom-bare-buftest
   - A HuCARD ROM to compare a PC Engine emulator's buffered VDC reading with real PC Engine console hardware.

+* rom-bare-dmatest
+  - A HuCARD ROM to compare a PC Engine emulator's VDC SATB-DMA and VRAM-DMA timing with real PC Engine console hardware.

 * rom-bare-mwrtest
   - A HuCARD ROM to compare a PC Engine emulator's VDC VRAM read/write timings with real PC Engine console hardware.